check-spelling-sandbox/solo-io-go-utils/changelogutils/cmd/README.md

 **New Features**

-- Add utilites to help move and inspect files in a repo. (https://github.com/solo-io/go-utils/issues/298)
+- Add utilities to help move and inspect files in a repo. (https://github.com/solo-io/go-utils/issues/298)

 **Fixes**